proplot-dev/proplot/docs/quickstart2.rst

-:ref:`Colorbars`), you should use the ``axcolorbar``, ``axcolorbars``, ``axcolorbar_kw``, or ``axcolorbars_kw`` keyword args instead of ``axpanel``, etc. The behavior is identical, except the *default* width of the resulting panels will be more appropriate for “filling” the panel with a colorbar.
+:ref:`Colorbars`), you should use the ``axcolorbar``, ``axcolorbars``, ``axcolorbar_kw``, or ``axcolorbars_kw`` keyword args instead of ``axpanel``, etc. The behavior is identical, except the *default* width of the resulting panels is more appropriate for “filling” the panel with a colorbar.

 Similarly, if you intend to turn your panels into *legends* (see :ref:`Legends`), you should use the ``axlegend``, ``axlegends``,